mewixz/DeepML/README.md

 # DeepML

-Machine learning based on DeepJetCore
+## Machine learning based on DeepJetCore

+The framework is designed primarily as a tool to streamline the process to employ machine learning for multi-jet classification.
+As features were added to deal with the increasing computational complexity espoused by distributed systems and large-scale datasets, it gravitated towards a broader set of use-cases.

 ![](images/DeepCore.png)